Barbarian (Dungeons & Dragons)

 The barbarian is a playable character class in the Dungeons & Dragons fantasy role-playing game.
-The class was introduced in 1985 and went through a number of evolutions in subsequent editions of the game.
+The class was introduced in 1985 and went through a number of variations in subsequent editions of the game.

 Publication history

 Creative origins

 The barbarian is based on Robert E. Howard's Conan the Barbarian, Gardner Fox's Kothar and to a lesser extent Fritz Lieber's Fafhrd.
+An illustration of a barbarian appeared already in the original publication of the original 1974 Dungeons & Dragons set, drawing inspiration from a panel depicting Nick Fury in Strange Tales.

 Advanced Dungeons & Dragons 1st edition

-The first official barbarian character class was introduced by Gary Gygax in Dragon #63 (July 1982), as a sub-class of fighter.
+The first official barbarian as a character class was introduced by Gary Gygax in Dragon #63 (July 1982), as a sub-class of the fighter class.
 The barbarian later appears in the Advanced Dungeons & Dragons manual, Unearthed Arcana in 1985.
 The barbarian, along with the cavalier, received a revision in Dragon magazine #148 (August 1989), as the author David Howery felt that the class as described in Unearthed Arcana was "too powerful and too vaguely defined."

 Another version of the barbarian appeared as a character class in the original Oriental Adventures in 1985.
 According to a reviewer for White Dwarf, the barbarian was "altered to fit into an Eastern pattern", and was "primarily a steppes warrior, or a forest and jungle dweller".